15 Best Places to visit in Monsoon in India

 How to reach?

 Other similar Maharashtrian hill stations with more developed tourism sector are Lonavla, Khandala, Panchgani, and Mahabaleshwar.
-Hill forts, waterfalls and lakes are the top attractions of these hill stations.
 They are amazing weekend getaways from Pune and Mumbai.

 How to reach?